Jad Azkoul: Career

 Jad Azkoul has been teaching at the Conservatoire Populaire de Musique, Danse et Théàtre (CPMDT) in Geneva since 1984.

-Two notable absences were when he lived and taught in Washington DC from 1991 to 1996, and when he was in London on sabbatical leave (2010-2011).
+Two notable absences were when he lived and taught in Washington DC from 1991 to 1996, and when he was in London on sabbatical leave from 2010 to 2011.
 Since 2010 he has also been on the music faculty at the London College of Music.
 He gives regular summer master classes in France at "Musicalta" in Alsace and at the "Musicales de Grillon" in Provence.